 - Speaking of which, there is Scrappy-Doo.
 Although later on an episode was made to show Scrappy with his mother, Ruby Doo.

 - Averted in Scooby-Doo!
 Mystery Incorporated, where the parents are accounted for, although they're not very helpful, and some of them (Fred's) are even revealed to be the bad guys.

 - Up until The Reveal in the series finale, Hey Arnold! was a case of this, since all you knew for sure was that Arnold was living with his paternal grandparents.
 We never (canonically) found out the kid's last name for crying out loud!

 - Skippy Squirrel does not appear to have any parents, and lives with his Aunt Slappy According to Slappy's creator and voice actress, Skippy's folks are on sabbatical.

 - James Bond Jr. is the nephew of James Bond.

 - Jackie Chan Adventures has the eponymous grown Jackie living with Uncle, who is shown to have raised him.
-In the first episode, they are given care of Jackie's niece, Jade, who, despite having living parents in Hong Kong, spends the rest of the series and after with her uncles.
+In the first episode, they are given care of Jackie's niece, Jade (technically his first cousin-once-removed), who, despite having living parents in Hong Kong, spends the rest of the series and after with her uncles.
 Jade's parents show up exactly once at the end of season two, where they wonder if Uncle is their Uncle as well.

 - Popeye has four nephews that appear in several Popeye cartoons: Peepeye, Pupeye, Pipeye and Poopeye.